PierfrancescoSoffritti/android-youtube-player/README.md

 });

 ```
-A post on this topic is available [here](https://medium.com/@soffritti.pierfrancesco/customize-android-youtube-players-ui-9f32da9e8505).
+A blog post going deeper on this is available [at this link](https://medium.com/@soffritti.pierfrancesco/customize-android-youtube-players-ui-9f32da9e8505).

-Sample app example:
+Example of an (ugly) custom UI:

 ![Sample app example](https://media.giphy.com/media/SradsoNdy1DNVGHGy5/giphy.gif)